fsufitch/satisfactory-server/README.md

 docker pull docker.io/fsufitch/satisfactory-server
 ```

+Using the `latest` tag may result in automatic (and unintended?) updates to your server.
+If you wish to pin your running version, tags are available based on the version of the game server itself, such as:

+* By semantic version `docker.io/fsufitch/satisfactory-server:5.3.2`
+* By build number: `docker.io/fsufitch/satisfactory-server:368883`

 This image can produce a Satisfactory game server as-is.
 However, due to the "ephemeral" design of containers.
 You should volume-mount some paths so you don't lose data on server restart:

 * `/home/steam/.config/Epic/FactoryGame` &mdash; This holds your game/world data.
 For performance, this is best held in an actual volume rather than your host's filesystem.